Researcher · Educator · Theorist

 I am driven by a conviction that scholarship must serve people — students navigating AI-mediated classrooms, teachers seeking to act with agency, and policymakers who need evidence they can trust.
 My work reaches toward a future where the power of rigorous inquiry is shared widely, where critical thinking is not a luxury but a democratic practice, and where the complexity of human experience is never reduced to an algorithm.

-I welcome connections with fellow researchers, graduate students, educators, and policymakers who share an interest in AI in education, language learning, teacher development, or evidence synthesis.
+I welcome connections with fellow researchers, educators, institutions, and policymakers working across AI in education, language learning, teacher development, and evidence synthesis.